cliffordcele/MiBici/README.md

 Are the popular locations that users visited before the pandemic different from the ones they visited during and after the pandemic?

+## Data Cleaning

+Extensive details on the data cleaning process can be found in this repository under /Code/MiBici_DataAnalysis.ipynb

 ## Key Outcomes

 **1. How has the number of trips taken changed pre and post COVID?**